cockroachdb/docs/v20.1/upgrade-cockroach-version.md

 1. Drain and stop the node using one of the following methods:

     {% include {{ page.version.version }}/prod-deployment/node-shutdown.md %}

-    {{site.data.alerts.callout_info}}
-    The amount of time you should wait before sending `SIGKILL` can vary depending on your cluster configuration and workload, which affects how long it takes your nodes to complete a graceful shutdown.
-In certain edge cases, forcefully terminating the process before the node has completed shutdown can result in temporary data unavailability, latency spikes, uncertainty errors, ambiguous commit errors, or query timeouts.
-If you need maximum cluster availability during an upgrade, you can run [`cockroach node drain`](cockroach-node.html) prior to node shutdown and actively monitor the draining process instead of automating it.
-    {{site.data.alerts.end}}

     Verify that the process has stopped: